I Just Watched One Of Hallmark’s Worst Christmas Movies Ever … Until It Revealed Its Great Ending Twist

 My big problem was that I hated how this movie was put together.
 At least until I got to the movie’s final scenes.
 Let me explain.

 The story really didn’t make sense and the notes kept changing.
 Obviously, given the plot is about a grown woman opening up 25-year-old notes from Santa there has to be an element of disbelief suspended, but I had a lot of trouble with the way the Olivia storyline was set up with four possible guy options, and the way the notes from Santa kept changing to fit what was going on.
-This led me to a conclusion that made me feel like the Santa notes didn’t make sense, and while a twist ending does fix this (more on this later), the whole time I was super confused and sort of not into how the plot ultimately played out onscreen.
+This led me to a conclusion that made me feel like the Santa notes didn’t make sense, and while a twist ending does fix this (more on this later), the whole time I was super confused and sort of not into how the story ultimately played out onscreen.

 There’s a montage of dates Olivia goes on that further highlights why this movie wasn’t put together well.
 We’re expected as viewers to believe Olivia is on a three-week(ish) timeline with the house renovation project being undertaken with her new boss Chris, but we see her going on myriad dates with three different dudes during one montage.
-Meanwhile, nothing is shown happening with the house in the meantime.
+Meanwhile, nothing is shown happening with the house renovation.
 Normally a montage is used to show time passing, but the opposite happened here.
 It just confused me in regards to how much time was passing and when Olivia was fitting in all these dates with all these men.

 Clearly, I had some problems with how this film was setup and cut despite the good acting performances, but the ending did turn things around for me a bit.